 Toxic Mould Support Australia is an informal support group that began life on Facebook by Jason in October 2013.
 Our mission is to raise awareness throughout Australia and New Zealand of chronic inflammatory response syndrome (CIRS), aka Mould illness, as well as other biotoxin illnesses, and to provide support to patients.

-Facebook group creator & administrator
+Facebook group founder & administrator

 Created group 26 October 2013.